Braumeister-Stefan/ParticleSimulator2/README.md

 Next steps:
 -Provide further capstone use cases to demonstrate the projects abilities to its fullest -Clean up readme: at minimum all project files are to be properly discussed, a basic user guide on how to use the code (parameter choices mainly), an overview of lessons learned in the entire project and suggestions for future directions to be taken (Either for a ParticleSimulator3, or if anyone is interested building on top of the code).
+-Figure out if I can make this a nice clean release

 ### Notes (01/03/26)